r-hub/proposal/proposal.md

 8. Make all software open source on GitHub.
 GitHub can be used with and svn natively, and also with Marcurial with a plugin.
 9. Make services reproducible.
-It should be possible to start up an instance of any r-hub service within a few hours, for anyone.
+It should be possible to start up an instance of any r-hub service within a few hours, for anyone, even on their own laptop.
+This is crucial for development, testing and user contribution.
 10. Separation is key, so use containers and reproducible VM images as much as possible.